Prague: Habsburg era

 The economy of Prague continued to improve during the 18th century.
 The population increased to 80,000 inhabitants by 1771.
-Many rich merchants and nobles enhanced the city with a host of palaces, churches and gardens full of art and music, creating a Baroque city renowned throughout the world to this day.
+Many rich merchants and nobles enhanced the city with a host of palaces, churches, and gardens full of art and music, creating a Baroque city renowned throughout the world to this day.

 In 1784, under Joseph II, the four municipalities of Malá Strana, Nové Město, Staré Město, and Hradčany were merged into a single entity.
 The Jewish district, called Josefov, was included only in 1850.
 The Industrial Revolution produced great changes and developments in Prague, as new factories could take advantage of the coal mines and ironworks of the nearby regions.
-A first suburb, Karlín, was created in 1817, and twenty years later the population exceeded 100,000.
+The first suburb, Karlín, was created in 1817, and twenty years later the population exceeded 100,000.

 The revolutions in Europe in 1848 also touched Prague, but they were fiercely suppressed.
 In the following years, the Czech National Revival began its rise, until it gained the majority in the town council in 1861.
-Prague had a German-speaking majority in 1848, but by 1880 the number of German speakers had decreased to 14% (42,000), and by 1910 to 6.7% (37,000), due to a massive increase of the city's overall population caused by the influx of Czechs from the rest of Bohemia and Moravia and the increasing prestige and importance of the Czech language as part of the Czech National Revival.
+Prague had a large number of German speakers in 1848, but by 1880 the number of German speakers had decreased to 14% (42,000), and by 1910 to 6.7% (37,000), due to a massive increase in the city's overall population caused by the influx of Czechs from the rest of Bohemia and Moravia and the increasing prestige and importance of the Czech language as part of the Czech National Revival.
+In 1891, the city council ordered that all German inscriptions be removed in Prague, while Czechs at the same time demanded equal status for the Czech and German languages in Bohemia and Moravia.

 20th century

 First Czechoslovak Republic

 World War I ended with the defeat of the Austro-Hungarian Empire and the creation of Czechoslovakia.
-Prague was chosen as its capital and Prague Castle as the seat of president Tomáš Garrigue Masaryk.
-At this time Prague was a true European capital with highly developed industry.
+Prague was chosen as its capital and Prague Castle as the seat of the president Tomáš Garrigue Masaryk.
+At this time, Prague was a true European capital with a highly developed industry.
 By 1930, the population had risen to 850,000.